EternityForest/THUNDERWARS/README.md

 3. Split large tasks into smaller, single-action steps.
 4. Upgrade vague entries with a clearer action and/or Reason Statement.
 5. Check off and record completed items in the GENERAL LOG

+## Structured Imagination

+This is a process used to think through a plan with as few hand-wavy gaps as possible.

+It can also be used to deeply document something that has already happened.

+Use for any high-stakes action (tech demo, field repair, client delivery, camping trip).
+Start with the Quick Pass and escalate only as needed.

+---

+### 1. Unstructured Think Through

+Write down every know step of what will happen, or what should happen

+### 2. Intervening Time/Space

+For every step, identify what happened or will happen in the gap before and after, between the documented steps.

+### 3. ACTOR–OBJECT–PROPERTY

+For each step, record:

+#### Actors

+Who/what performs the action? (person, role, service)

+#### Objects

+What things are used or acted upon? (laptop, cable, credential, fuel)

+#### Properties

+What specific property must hold for the interaction to work? (port type, charge level, software version, key access, permissions)

+### 4. Repeat

+Repeat steps 2 and 3 as needed.

+Keep drilling until every property is explicit, and there are no obvious gaps of missing time in the analysis.

+### 5. Red Team

+Imagine the mission failed spectacularly.
+Write a short paragraph: How and why did it fail?

+What single point of failure exists?
+What small oversight would take this down?
+Who benefits from this failing?

+Examine every step and record the most likely cause of failure.

 ## Time Preservation